hikari-ongaku/ongaku-lavalyrics/examples/README.md

 Quick note for the examples, you need to make sure that you have the correct requirements. below is the different requirements you may need, or you can use the [examples_requirements](./examples_requirements.txt) file, for all of them.

-!!! note
 all examples support the following versions:

 ongaku: `1.0.0`
 ongaku-lavalyrics: `0.1.0`

 All files must include the following: